 Contact Me: Email

-Arnett is an avid sportsman and while he enjoys big-game hunting and fly-fishing, waterfowl and upland bird hunting are his true passion.
-In his spare time, he is a judge for the American Kennel Club and readily judges retriever hunting tests at all levels.
+Arnett is an avid sportsman and, while he enjoys big-game hunting and fly-fishing, waterfowl and upland bird hunting are his true passion.
+In his spare time, he is a judge for the American Kennel Club, where he adjudicates retriever hunting tests at all levels.
 In 2013, he was a judge for the AKC Master National Retriever Hunt Test.
 He lives in Colorado with his wife Glenda and their chocolate labs.